Magyartanulas/magyartanulas.github.io/Section7.md

 *Alex: Nem tudom, mi lesz?*

 *Barnabás: Már nem számít...* - (It doesn't matter / He/she no longer counts).

+The `el-` makes the verb telic, telicity will be covered at a later date.

 The word `akkor` means then, and is used as an immediate follow-up.